parallel-cascades/procedural-space-skybox-documentation/docs/procedural-celestial-bodies/procedural-stars.md

 ## MonoBehaviour Component Reference
 ![Procedural Star Component](../assets/images/procedural-stars/procedural-star-component.png)

+Instead of directly modifying the shader/material properties, it's recommended for you to use a MonoBehaviour Procedural Star component.
+These update the shader properties, bind the gradient texture sampled in the shader to a user-friendly inspector gradient editor, make sure the effects remain consistent if the object's scale changes.

+### Colors - Domain Warp Sampling

-For users of this asset, it is enough to explore the myriad effects and patterns that can be achieved by adjusting the Color Gradient, R and Q colors.
+The domain warped noise that forms the basis for the dynamic pattern produces a main noise value that samples the Color Gradient, and two values R and Q, which are used to blend that color with tints.
+Myriad effects and patterns  can be achieved by adjusting the Color Gradient, R and Q colors.

-The Fresnel Color is an additional emissive effect at the edges of star spheres.
+The Fresnel Color is an additional emissive effect added at the edges of star spheres.

+### Warping and Scaling

 The Warp Amount and Scale properties produce the roiling, twisting pattern of the star's liquid surface.